Skip to content

 Hit-Testing Arbitrary Rectangles

-// Pointer is over that sprite in world coordinates
+// Pointer is over the rectangle in screen coordinates

 }